BAN-AI-Multics/dps8m/docs/md/setcommands.md

 Latency guarantees of the original hardware prevent this condition from occurring when the hardware is properly functioning.
-Unfortunately, without introducing strict hard-realtime requirements for simulated operations such as requiring the simulator execute under the control of a hard-realtime RTOS, there is no practical way to provide Multics these precision timing guarantees.
+Unfortunately, without introducing strict hard‑realtime requirements for simulated operations such as requiring the simulator execute under the control of a hard‑realtime RTOS, there is no practical way to provide Multics these precision timing guarantees.

 When running on original hardware, the lockup fault would be triggered by an independent